oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-one-case-where-you-use-a-crm-lead/rule.md

 ---

-​​It can sometimes be hard to work out when to use a lead vs a contact and company, ​or even an opportunity.
+It can sometimes be hard to work out when to use a lead vs a contact and company, or even an opportunity.

 |               Type<br>             |               Type and Category<br>             |